HIV and AIDS

 Complete this Summary worksheet on HIV to help record structured notes to answer this question.

-For a summary of the effects of HIV infection on antibody production, click the eye icon.
+For a summary of the effects of HIV infection on antibody production, which may help students to complete the worksheet, simply click the eye icon.

 This animation Transmission and Prevention of HIV describes the common and less common ways in which HIV can be transmitted from one person to another.